cartoonmangodev/react-form-validation/Readme.md

 # @cartoonmangodev/react-form-handler

-[@cartoonmangodev/react-form-handler]() is a package for react which simplifies form handling process.
-It also simplifies the implementaion of form validation and error handling.
+[@cartoonmangodev/react-form-handler]() is a React library for simplifying form validation.
+It provides a set of utilities and hooks to handle client-side form validation with ease.

+## Key features include:

+> **Declarative Validation Rules:** Define validation rules in a declarative manner.

+> **Dynamic Validation:** Handle dynamic validation based on user input.

+> **Custom Validation Functions:** Support for custom validation functions.

 ## # Installation